Product Leadership · AI & Design Systems · Toronto

 "How do you drive alignment across teams you don't control?"

 I co-create rather than cascade.
 With pAIella — an MCP-powered Figma-to-code pipeline — I had 30+ contributors with competing priorities.
-I brought engineers and designers into the problem framing, not just the solution review.
-People align to things they helped shape.
-That project won the 2025 Zeroheight Design System Innovation Award.
+I brought people into the problem framing, not just the solution review.

 Influence & Execution